Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-05-11 Update for the Season of the Splicer

+Includes reward item visibility and string variables.
+- String variable placeholders (formatted as {var:1234567890}) are found in Destiny definition localized strings.
+- D2 Profile API clients can request the new StringVariables component to get per-character integer values by hash.
+- Clients can then replace the {var:(hash)} placeholders with the corresponding integer values.
+- String variables are currently used in the following places:
+  - Armor Synthesis bounties from Ada-1 (descriptions, reward names, tooltips, failure strings)
+  - A single Seasonal Challenge record description

 ## 2021-02-09 Update for the Season of the Chosen

 Includes seasonal challenges, item flavor text, gilded titles, record interval rewards, and season preview definitions.